 - Any history of substance abuse.

 - How well the parents get along with each other.

 - The physical and mental health of each parent.

 Child Custody Laws in New York | Changing a Custody Order

 Parents can change a custody order, but only after demonstrating a significant change in circumstances.
 Courts prefer not to have children go back and forth between parents more than necessary and will only modify its original custody order if it has a really good reason for doing so.

-If you have any issues regarding New York child custody laws, please contact our experienced Buffalo child custody lawyers today for a free consultation.
+If you have any issues regarding New York child custody laws, please contact our experienced Buffalo child custody lawyers today for a legal consultation.